usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 where `OR` is a function computing a bitwise `or` between two masked data.
 Already, our initially simple lookup table is becoming quite complicated, and a developper looking at the code would have a hard time figuring out what it does.
-Applying the same techniques to a full cipher would take a considerable amount of time and produce a much more complex code.
+Manually applying the same techniques to a full cipher would take a considerable amount of time and produce a much more complex code.
 Most -if not all- the times, manually implementing high-throughput cryptographic primitives, and manually securing primitives against side-channel attacks are two complicated and tedious taks, hard to get right, and which tends to obfuscate the code, thus complicating any further maintenance.
 Doing both at the same time is an even harder task, reaching the limits of what one can do by hand.